ioChris/AHoJ/README.md

 <pdb_id> <chains> <ligands>
 ~~~

-* `pdb_id`: this is the 4-character code of a PDB protein structure.
+* `pdb_id`: This is the 4-character code of a PDB protein structure.
 This argument is obligatory and only 1 PDB ID can be input per line. (i.e. “1a73” or “3fav” or “3FAV”)
-* `chains`: A single chain or multiple chains separated by commas or “ALL” in the case of all chains (i.e. “A” or “A,C,D” or “ALL”).
+* `chains`: A single chain or multiple chains separated by commas (without whitespace), or “ALL” in the case of all chains (i.e. “A” or “A,C,D” or “ALL”).
 This argument is non-obligatory, if omitted, all chains will be considered.
-* `ligands`: A single ligand, multiple ligands separated by commas but without whitespace, or no ligands can be input per line (i.e. “HEM” or “hem” or “ATP” or “ZN” or “HEM,ATP,ZN”).
+* `ligands`: A single ligand, multiple ligands separated by commas (without whitespace), or no ligands can be input per line (i.e. “HEM” or “hem” or “ATP” or “ZN” or “HEM,ATP,ZN”).
 This argument is non-obligatory, if omitted, the user should activate the automatic detection of the ligands in the structure from the available option, unless the user is starting with an apo structure, in which case they will need to activate the reverse mode (search for holo from apo).

 Example of an input argument (query):
 ~~~